wmde/wikibase-release-pipeline/docs/images/wikibase/README.md

 ## Versioning

 This image uses the shared WBS image tag format.
-See [Versions](https://github.com/wmde/wikibase-release-pipeline/blob/main/docs/versions.md).
+See [WBS Versions](https://github.com/wmde/wikibase-release-pipeline/blob/main/docs/versions.md).

 In addition to the standard tags, this image also publishes a tag that includes the bundled MediaWiki version.